Arasiga/BashProfiles/README.md

 ## How to use
 1. Go to user's home directory by entering `cd /` in your terminal.
 2. Open `.bash_profile` with your favourite text editor.
-3. Copy desired shell scripts from tables below into `.bash_profile` in any order and save the file.
+3. Copy desired shell scripts/aliases from tables below into `.bash_profile` in any order and save the file.
 4. Run `source .bash_profile` in your terminal (make sure you're still in users home directory).

 ## Useful Aliases